edyan/neuralyzer/README.md

 Clone the project, run `composer install` then...

 ### Run the tests
+Change the `--wait` option if you have a lot of errors because DB is not ready.
 #### With MySQL
 ```bash
 $ vendor/bin/robo test --php 7.1 --wait 10 --db mysql